FOGO collection is available in the following areas:

 If you're moving to an area which doesn't receive a FOGO service, or would no longer like to receive the service, please contact us so that we can collect your bin.

 When do I put the FOGO bin out?

-The FOGO bin is collected fortnightly on the alternate week of your waste and recycling bin.
+The FOGO bin is collected fortnightly in Week A. Check your waste calendar or the Recycle Coach app for more details.
 Place your bin out by 6am on the morning of collection.

 How much can my bin weigh?

-The mechanical arm on the collection vehicle cannot lift bins over approximately 50kg.
+The mechanical arm on the collection vehicle cannot lift bins over approximately 80kg.

 What happens if my bin is too heavy?